Frequently Asked Questions

 How can I contact a Master of Wine?

 Many Masters of Wine give their contact details in the Meet the Masters of Wine section.
 If you need to reach someone who does not provide a contact within their profile, please contact the executive office where a message can be passed on.
 The Institute does not give out members' details without their prior authorisation.

 How many Masters of Wine are women?

-There are currently 92 female Masters of Wine.
-95 women in total have passed the exams and joined the Institute.
+There are currently 100 female Masters of Wine.
+103 women in total have passed the exams and joined the Institute.
 The Study Programme and Examination have always been open to both women and men, and Sarah Morphew Stephen MW became the first female Master of Wine in 1970.
 1979 was the first year that equal numbers of women and men passed, and in 2001 more women than men became MWs for the first time.
-In 2005, 2008 and 2011 there were more women than men amongst the new Masters of Wine.
+In 2014 and 2015 (so far) there were more women than men among the new Masters of Wine.

 How many Masters of Wine are based outside the UK?